AbsaOSS/pramen/README.md

     name = "kafka_avro"
     factory.class = "za.co.absa.pramen.extras.sink.KafkaAvroSink"

-    # [Optional] Set name for the struct field that Kafka record metadata.
-This column will be dropped if exists before sending data to Kafka.
+    # [Optional] Set name for the struct field that contains Kafka record metadata.
+This column will be dropped if It exists before sending data to Kafka.
     #custom.kafka.column = "kafka"

     kafka {